 - The fingerboard is in good condition, has the correct curve and doesn’t buzz.

-- The angle of the neck and bridge height are correct.
+- The angle of the neck and bridge height is correct.

 - The bridge feet and the bridge itself are well fitted, and the string heights at the end of the fingerboard are correct.
 Make sure strings are not embedded too deep in the top of the bridge.